Birhanubb/big-data-ETL-AND-BI/README.md

 " big-data-ETL-AND-BI"
-To get the dataset click the link which mentioned below.
+Click the link which mentioned below to get the dataset .
 # https://www.kaggle.com/datasets/thealpha22/e-commerce-1m